Josh Cooper (wide receiver)

 Josh Cooper (born January 8, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Oklahoma State Cowboys.

-Early years
+Early life

 Cooper attended and played football at Mustang High School in Mustang, Oklahoma.

 During his senior season in high school, Cooper caught 81 passes for 1,328 yards and had 15 touchdowns while the team went 10–2.
 On defense, Cooper accounted for 84 tackles and 6 interceptions.
 He also kicked eight successful field goals.

 College career

 Josh Cooper played college football at Oklahoma State University.
 He was a redshirt in 2007.
 In 2008 as a freshman, Cooper had 2 catches for 10 ten yards, and 0 touchdowns.
 In 2009 as a sophomore, Cooper had 20 receptions for 234 yards, and 1 touchdown.
 In 2010 as a junior, Cooper had 68 catches, 736 receiving yards, and five touchdowns ranking second behind eventual first round draft choice Justin Blackmon.

 Cooper also returned punts in college, averaging 9.6 yards per return for his career.
 He returned 1 for a touchdown.